Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Store the mapping file in an Amazon S3 bucket and configure it as a reference data source for the Kinesis Data Analytics application.
 Change the SQL query in the application to include a join to the reference table and add the territory code field to the SELECT columns.
 - [ ] Store the contents of the mapping file in an Amazon DynamoDB table.
 Change the Kinesis Data Analytics application to send its output to an AWS Lambda function that fetches the mapping and supplements each record to include the territory code, if one exists.
 Forward the record from the Lambda function to the original application destination.

 ### A company has collected more than 100 TB of log files in the last 24 months.
 The files are stored as raw text in a dedicated Amazon S3 bucket.
 Each object has a key of the form year-month-day_log_HHmmss.txt where HHmmss represents the time the log file was initially created.
 A table was created in Amazon Athena that points to the S3 bucket.
 One-time queries are run against a subset of columns in the table several times an hour.
 A data analyst must make changes to reduce the cost of running these queries.
 Management wants a solution with minimal maintenance overhead.
 Which combination of steps should the data analyst take to meet these requirements?
-(Choose three.)
+(Choose THREE)

 - [ ] Convert the log files to Apace Avro format.
 - [x] Add a key prefix of the form date=year-month-day/ to the S3 objects to partition the data.